ebeaufay/threedtiles/README.md

     });
 ```

-# Displaying meshes on a globe
+# Projects that use this library
-I'm working on this project in parallel https://github.com/ebeaufay/UltraGlobe which allows displaying a globe with multi resolution imagery, elevation and 3DTiles.
+https://github.com/ebeaufay/UltraGlobe allows displaying a globe with multi resolution imagery, elevation and 3DTiles.

+Don't hesitate to tell me if you have a project that stems from this code.
+I'd love to link to it here and I'm always open to implementing extra features.
+Contact: emericbeaufays@gmail.com

 # Mesh to 3DTiles Converter